 - Apply for financial aid.
 The federal financial aid application (FAFSA) is also available online.

-Individuals with a record of a prior criminal offence are encouraged to confirm their eligibility status to sit for the national American Registry of Radiologic Technologists (ARRT) certification exam via an ethics review pre-application.
-Use the following link to access this resource on the ARRT Website.
+Individuals with a record of a prior criminal offense are encouraged to confirm their eligibility status to sit for the national American Registry of Radiologic Technologists (ARRT) certification exam via an ethics review pre-application.
+Use the following link to access this resource on the American Registry of Radiologic Technologists (ARRT) Website.